Ph.D. (Environmental Science)

 2. The comprehensive examination should be taken on completion of all course work and no later than the end of the seventh semester of the student's program.
 The examination will be both written and oral.
 An Examination Committee will be struck in accordance with SGS General Regulations.
 The Examination Committee will consist of five voting members, chaired by the Program Chair (or delegate from the Board of Study).
 The Examination Committee will include the Chair, the Supervisor, and three other members of which only one may be a member of the Supervisory Committee.
 The Supervisory Committee suggests three voting members for the Comprehensive Examination Committee by submitting the form, Recommendation for PhD Comprehensive Examination Committee (listed in Handbook Appendix D) to the Program Chair.

 The Comprehensive Examination Committee shall select a paper topic within the student's previously determined sub-discipline and determine the due date for the paper, and the date and time for the Oral Examination.
 The paper topic will generally be broad in scope and related to, but distinct from, the thesis research.
 The Examination Committee will submit the paper topic to the Program Chair, on the form, Recommendation for PhD Comprehensive Examination Topic (listed in Handbook Appendix D), for approval by the Board of Study.
 The Examination Committee Chair will communicate the Examination topic and guidelines to the student seven weeks before the date of the Oral Examination.
 The Examination Committee will question the candidate about the paper, the topic and its broader relationship with Environmental Science.
 Members of the public may attend the Oral Examination but may not ask questions.
-Further information about the Comprehensive Examinations may be found in the Graduate Handbook.
+Further information about the Comprehensive Examinations may be found in the graduate handbook (New handbook coming soon!).

 3. A major requirement is the writing of the doctoral thesis.
 The dissertation is based on the results of systematic, independent research on an approved scientific topic.
 To ensure the research is interdisciplinary, the supervisory committee must consist of members from at least two different departments.
 The candidate will be required to present a PhD research proposal to the supervisory committee.
 The completed thesis will be evaluated according to the regulations of the School of Graduate Studies.
 It must contribute significantly to knowledge in the field of Environmental Science.